 Parking at Balos

-In the parking lot, in addition to a toilet house (1 €), there is also a simple canteen that offers snacks and drinks.
-A beaten path (Monopati) leads you west over a mountain saddle to the Balos Beach Viewpoint.
-From the viewing platform, the descent to the beach takes about 10 minutes via numerous steps.
+In addition to a restroom (€1), the parking lot also features a simple canteen offering snacks and drinks.
+A footpath (Monopati) leads you westward over a mountain saddle to the Balos Beach Viewpoint.
+From the viewing platform, the descent to the beach via numerous steps takes about 10 minutes.

-By bus to Balos
+By Bus to Balos

-#2 Guided tours to Balos
+#2 Guided Tours to Balos

 ➲ To the online ferry ticket from Kissamos*